 As the formal definition states, sustainability is about stewarding resources in such a way that they are available in the future.
 At face value this is fairly straightforward.
 However, once we apply sustainability more broadly to include environmental, economic, and social components it becomes trickier to define.
 In truth, for a resource to truly be managed sustainably, it must be utilized in a way that takes all three of these concepts into account.

-Environmental sustainability is the main focus of this book.
+Environmental sustainability is the main focus of this site.
 In terms of seafood, concerns over environmental sustainability prompt questions such as:

 - How was this fish caught or raised?